 My industry experience includes over 10 years in media and entertainment as a lead artist/technical director in feature film, user interface/experience designer, art director/writer for an e-book and online instruction, and a product manager.
 To be successful wearing these different hats, I had to immerse myself in the ambiguity of the cutting edge, learn quickly and cultivate strong communication and interpersonal skills.
 I am continuously learning by participating in online courses, AIGA leadership workshops, and the Eyeo Festival.
 I pride myself on making the most out of feedback–positive or negative–and influencing and inspiring my colleagues to take ownership of the changes we face and be their most successful selves.

-Scholl's evolving artworks are visual analogues to music that comprise data, fiber optics, programmable LEDs, gesso, and precious metals; this work seamlessly integrates design, light, and sensed data to evoke transcendent experiences.
-Her early artwork was exhibited at the Student Union Gallery, UMass Amherst '80; inaugural SIGGRAPH '81 art show, Dallas, Texas; the Library of Congress, Washington DC; and numerous university galleries.
-In 2016 her real-time, performative drawings accompanied Wichita State University’s Impulse Percussion Group.
-In 2017 her one-person show, 'Resonate with stillness, experience light' opened at the Steckline Gallery, Wichita, KS.
+My artworks are visual analogues to music that comprise code, sensed data, fiber optics, programmable LEDs, gesso, and precious metals; this work seamlessly integrates design and technology, with the goal of eliciting a communicative exchange between viewers and art.
+My earlier work was exhibited at the Student Union Gallery, UMass Amherst; inaugural SIGGRAPH art show, Dallas, Texas; the Library of Congress, Washington DC; and in numerous university galleries.
+In 2016 my real-time, performative drawings became part of concerts offered by Wichita State University’s Impulse Percussion Group.
+In 2017 my one-person show, ‘resonate with stillness, experience light’ took the form of a dialog between the viewer and the interactive artworks at the Steckline Gallery, Wichita, KS.